oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 ls -l
 ```

-The file `func.yaml` contains the meta data about the function - to be interpreted by the Fn framework when building and later on running the function.
+The file `func.yaml` contains the meta data about the function, to be interpreted by the Fn framework when building and later on running the function.
 File `go.mod` contains the dependency the function has on `fdk-go` package and the actual function itself is in `func.go`.
 The structure of the function and its interaction with the Fn runtime can be seen.
 Function `main` registers the function `myHandler` with the Fn runtime.
 This instructs and enables the runtime to invoke this function for any HTTP request received.
 The function receives the body of the request in an *io.Reader* parameter.
 It also receives in *out* the *io.Writer* to which the response body can be written.
-The `context.Context` parameter *ctx* contains meta data for the original request - such as HTTP headers, the full URL and request method - and for the function itself - such as all configuration variables defined for it.
+The `context.Context` parameter *ctx* contains meta data for the original request, including HTTP headers, the full URL, and request method, and for the function itself, such as all configuration variables defined for it.

 Currently, the `myHandler` function decodes the request body, expecting it to contain a JSON payload with a field called *name*.
-It creates a *Person* with their name set to the value read from this field or - in its absence - defaulted to *World*.
+It creates a *Person* with their name set to the value read from this field or, in its absence, defaults to *World*.
 It then creates the expected response: a JSON object with a single field called *message* that contains a string composed from *Hello* and the *name* value.

 Although it does not do anything truly spectacular, the function is sound and complete and we can locally deploy and invoke it.
 For this we need a local context and the local Fn server up and running.
 Check the contexts using: